 Per the Town's Code of Ordinances, Article IV.
 Solicitation Activities, individuals are required to obtain a solicitors permit to conduct such activities.
-Solicitor permits are processed and administered by the Flower Mound Police Department, Records – tel.
-972.874.3328.
-Appointments are only held on Wednesdays from 9 a.m. to 3 p.m.
+Solicitor permits are processed and administered by the Flower Mound Police Department’s Records personnel.

-Master Permit Surety Bond
+Master Solicitor Permit Application

-Master Permit Surety BondSolicitors that require a contract or the payment of any amount prior to delivery of merchandise or services must post a $5,000 surety bond with the Town of Flower Mound before a permit to solicit is issued.
-A copy of the surety bond would need to be submitted with the Master Permit application.
-The type of surety bond is a License & Permit Bond.
+Master Permit Surety BondSolicitors that require a contract or payment of any amount prior to delivery of merchandise or services, must post a $5,000 License & Permit surety bond with the Town of Flower Mound.
+Before a permit to solicit is issued, a copy of the surety bond must be submitted with the Master Permit application.

-Who may not Solicit in Flower MoundPer the Town’s Ordinance, a person may not solicit in the Town of Flower Mound if they have been convicted of a felony at any time or any other crime involving moral turpitude within the last five years.
+Who May Not Solicit in Flower MoundPer the Town’s Ordinance, a person may not solicit in the Town of Flower Mound if they have been convicted of a felony at any time or any other crime involving moral turpitude within the last five years.

-ExemptionsThe following are exempt from obtaining a permit, but still need to abide by the Town's Solicitation Ordinance regulations, and the "Additional Details" section below:
+ExemptionsThe following are exempt from obtaining a permit, but will still need to abide by the Town's solicitation ordinance regulations, and the "Additional Details" section below: